Equivariant algebraic K-theory of G-rings

-In order to study Waldhausen $G$-categories in \S 8, the result about pseudo equivariant functors becomes absolutely essential.
-The fixed point categories of a Waldhausen category $\C^{H}$ are not Waldhausen, because the action does not preserve the zero object or the pushouts strictly.
-Using the result that a pseudo equivariant functor can be strictified to an equivariant functor after applying $\cat(\tG, -)$, we show that the homotopy fixed point categories $\C^{hH}$ \emph{are} Waldhausen categories.
-Moreover, using the same result we can see how one gets transfer ``wrong way" maps between the homotopy fixed point categories.
-We explain this in \S 9 -- this is the main ingredient in relating our definition of equivariant algebraic $K$-theory to the alternative definition of C. Barwick from \cite{Gmonster} using ``spectral Mackey functors."
-His perspective seems very fruitful, especially in the setting of $\infty$-categories, and we hope we will be able to give a more precise comparison in the future.
+In upcoming work with C. Malkiewich \cite{CaryMona} we extend this work on equivariant algebraic $K$-theory -- we define and study equivariant $A$-theory, and \myref{pseudo intro} is essential for studying Waldhausen $G$-categories.
+The fixed point categories of a Waldhausen category $\C^{H}$ are not Waldhausen, because the action does not preserve the zero object or the pushouts strictly, and the result that a pseudo equivariant functor can be strictified to an equivariant functor after applying $\cat(\tG, -)$ allows us to show that the homotopy fixed point categories $\C^{hH}$ \emph{are} Waldhausen categories.
+Moreover, using the \myref{pseudo intro} we show in \cite{CaryMona} how one gets transfer ``wrong way" maps between the homotopy fixed point categories, and use them to construct one version of equivariant $A$-theory as a ``spectral Mackey functor."
+We point out that C. Barwick has also given a definition of equivariant $K$-theory in \cite{Gmonster} using ``spectral Mackey functors," in the setting of $\infty$-categories, and we hope we will be able to give a comparison in the future.